Universes with and without a center: Introduction

 \section{Introduction}

-There are two types of cosmology even in the realm of the Friedman universe, one with a center for expansion and the other without a center.
-The Hubble law, \textbf{v }= H$_{\text{0}}$ \textbf{r}, yields the relationship, \textbf{v}$_{\text{2}}$ - \textbf{v}$_{\text{1}}$= H$_{\text{0}}$ ( \textbf{r}$_{\text{2}}$ - \textbf{r}$_{\text{1}}$) for any two galaxies with positions and velocities, \textbf{r}$_{\text{1}}$, \textbf{v}$_{\text{1}}$ and \textbf{r}$_{\text{2}}$ , \textbf{v}$_{\text{2}}$ respectively, where H$_{\text{0}}$ = 100 h km/s-Mpc is the Hubble constant (with h = 0.5 \symbol{126}0.85).
+There are two types of cosmology in the realm of the Friedman universe, one with a center for expansion and the other without a center.
+Hubble's law, \textbf{v }= H$_{\text{0}}$ \textbf{r}, yields the relationship, \textbf{v}$_{\text{2}}$ - \textbf{v}$_{\text{1}}$= H$_{\text{0}}$ ( \textbf{r}$_{\text{2}}$ - \textbf{r}$_{\text{1}}$) for any two galaxies with positions and velocities, \textbf{r}$_{\text{1}}$, \textbf{v}$_{\text{1}}$ and \textbf{r}$_{\text{2}}$ , \textbf{v}$_{\text{2}}$ respectively, where H$_{\text{0}}$ = 100 h km/s-Mpc is the Hubble constant (with h = 0.5 \symbol{126}0.85).
 For convenience of discussion, we assume the value of H$_{\text{0}}$ to be 70.0 km/s-Mpc in this article.
 This equation implies that every point appears to be the center of the expansion.
 In other words, both types of cosmology yield the same conclusion, as far as the Hubble law is concerned.
-However, the observed cmb dipole has different implications for the two types of cosmology and observational differences are discussed.
+However, the observed cmb dipole has different implications for the two types of cosmology and observational differences will be presented.